 Click on frequently asked questions below to learn more about this initiative...

-Why does The Patterson Foundation support this opportunity?
+Why did The Patterson Foundation support this opportunity?

-Why is this opportunity called Advancing Mission Thrivability?
+Why was this opportunity called Advancing Mission Thrivability?

-As nonprofits continue to navigate the COVID-19 storm, it is more important than ever that their mission be their guide.
-Organizations have a unique opportunity to emerge from these challenges better equipped to make an impact by looking critically at each aspect of their operations to ensure that every action they take aligns with their mission.
+While nonprofits navigated the COVID-19 storm, it became more important than ever that their mission be their guide.
+Organizations had a unique opportunity to emerge from these challenges better equipped to make an impact by looking critically at each aspect of their operations to ensure that every action they took aligned with their mission.
 When such alignment is present, that mission will thrive.
-The Patterson Foundation is providing the opportunity for regional nonprofits listed on The Giving Partner to discover new or reinforce existing methods of decision-making that ensure mission alignment through two fast-paced and immersive “labinars” with one uniquely interactive “webversation” in between — all designed to help advance participating organizations’ and their missions’ ability to thrive.
+The Patterson Foundation provided the opportunity for regional nonprofits listed on The Giving Partner to discover new or reinforce existing methods of decision-making through two fast-paced and immersive “labinars” with one uniquely interactive “webversation” in between — all designed to help advance participating organizations and their missions’ ability to thrive.

 What is thrivability and why is it important?